Ownership of a Farm

 The effect and cost of divorcing, while maintaining a family farm for future generations, is clearly challenging, not only emotionally but financially.
 The best way to allow the farm to survive is through assembling an experienced and knowledgeable legal and accounting team, and either negotiating or mediating the dispute.
 Court is costly and protracted litigation may impair the operation of the farm, even if that’s not the intention.
 Negotiation or mediation may allow you and your spouse to use joint experts, saving money and time as compared to duelling experts in court.

 Protecting Farm in the Future

 The focus should be on a fair resolution that allows the farm to recover from the divorce, with succession planning for your children, and future generations, for the future.
 It is important to negotiate and sign a Cohabitation Agreement or Marriage Contract for any future relationships, and to encourage your children to do so.
 The best way to protect a family farm is to contemplate the effects of any future divorce, and have a Contract in place that, in particular, opts out of any property division.
 Estate and succession planning is also vital.

-Whether it’s a divorce or a prenuptial agreement, the Lerners LLP Agricultural Law Group can work with you on the best solution for your needs and create the necessary legal documents to protect your farm assets.
+Whether it’s a divorce or marriage contract, the Lerners LLP Family Law Group can work with you on the best solution for your needs and create the necessary legal documents to protect your farm assets.